The Power Elite: Reception and criticism

-Commenting on The Power Elite, Arthur M. Schlesinger, Jr. derisively said, "I look forward to the time when Mr. Mills hands back his prophet's robes and settles down to being a sociologist again."
+Commenting on The Power Elite, Arthur M. Schlesinger Jr. derisively said, "I look forward to the time when Mr. Mills hands back his prophet's robes and settles down to being a sociologist again."
 Adolf Berle noted the book contained "an uncomfortable degree of truth", but Mills presented "an angry cartoon, not a serious picture".
 Dennis Wrong described The Power Elite as "an uneven blend of journalism, sociology, and moral indignation".
 A review of the book in the Louisiana Law Review bemoaned that the "practical danger of Mr. Mills' pessimistic interpretation of the current situation is that his readers will concentrate on answering his prejudicial assertions rather than ponder the results of his really formidable research".
 Consideration of the book has become moderately more favorable.
 In 2006, G. William Domhoff wrote, "Mills looks even better than he did 50 years ago".
 Mills' biographer, John Summers, opined that book's historical value "seems assured".

-In popular culture

-In 2017, episode 5 of the Netflix TV series Mindhunter contains a scene in which one of the main characters, a sociology PhD student Deborah "Debbie" Mitford, writes a paper on The Power Elite.

-In the Noah Baumbach film While We're Young, the protagonist Josh Schrebnick is a documentarian who cites Mills, and frequently cites the expertise of the subject of his documentary, Ira Mandelstam's views as they relate to The Power Elite.